Un coche nuevo or un nuevo coche? Un buen día or un día bueno?

 I have broken down the rules in the way that I believe make sense, are easy to understand, are wide-reaching in their application and can be remembered.

-So when it comes to order, the behaviour of Spanish adjectives can be categorised as follows:
+So when it comes to order, we can categorise Spanish adjectives as follows:

-- Adjectives that can be put in either position without changing meaning.
+- Can go in either position without changing meaning.

 For the rest of this section, I’ll refer to these as group 1, group 2, etc.